Ladvien/ladvien.github.io/_posts/2020-06-14-arduino-nano-33-bluetooth-low-energy-setup.md

 * [BLE Terms](https://embedded.fm/blog/ble-roles)

-That said, I'll be focusing on getting the Arduino 33 BLE Sense to act as a peripheral BLE device.
-As a peripheral, it'll advertise itself as having services, one for reading and one for writing.
+I'll be focusing on getting the Arduino 33 BLE Sense to act as a peripheral BLE device.
+As a peripheral, it'll advertise itself as having services, one for reading, the other for writing.

 ### UART versus Bluetooth LE
-Usually, when I'm working with a Bluetooth LE (BLE) device I want it to send and receive data.
+Usually when I'm working with a Bluetooth LE (BLE) device I want it to send and receive data.
 And that'll be the focus of this article.

 I've seen this send-n-receive'ing data from BLE referred to as "UART emulation."
 I think that's fair, UART is a classic communication protocol for a reason.
-I've also see the comparison as a good mental framework for how our BLE code will work.
+I've like the comparison as a mental framework for our BLE code.

-We will have a `rx` property, where we can get data from a remote device and a `tx` property, where we can send data.
-Throughout the Arduino program you'll see my naming convention using this analog.
+We will have a `rx` property to get data from a remote device and a `tx` property where we can send data.
+Throughout the Arduino program you'll see my naming scheme using this analog.
 That stated, there are clear differences between BLE communication and UART.
-BLE is much more complex and versatile.
+BLE is arguably more complex and versatile.

 ### Data from the Arduino Microphone
-To demonstrate sending and receiving data we probably need to have some data to send.
-For the sending end (`tx`) we are going to grab information from the microphone on the Arduino Sense and send it to remote connected device.
+To demonstrate sending and receiving data we need to data to send.
+We are going to grab information from the microphone on the Arduino Sense and send it to remote connected device.
 I'll not cover the microphone code here, as I don't understand it well enough to explain.
-However, here's a few good reads:
+However, here's a couple reads:

 * [Pulse-Density Modulation](https://en.wikipedia.org/wiki/Pulse-density_modulation) (data type output)
 * [Arduino Pulse-Density Modulation Library docs](https://www.arduino.cc/en/Reference/PDM)